datasciencecampus/classifai/DEMO/README.md

 ### 1. `general_workflow_demo.ipynb`

-This introduces the core features of `classifai_package`.
+This introduces the core features of `classifai`.

 It covers:
 *   Importing the package and its main components.